orbitalchicken/Roadmap/README.md

     xed
         sublime-like search bar

+    xreader
+        should place its menu item in the accessories category instead of office

     xplayer/xviewer/xreader/pix
         add a persistant option to blank other monitors when in full screen

+    xapps
+        should show their project name in the about dialog

+    pix
+        should use a generic name in the application menu

     mintupdate:
         provide a CLI (to let people upgrade automatically)